Bald Eagle State Park: Camping

 Russel P. Letterman campground is a modern campground with 97 campsites, three cottages, two yurts, hot showers, an amphitheater, a sanitary dump station and two volleyball courts.
 There is a paved parking area at each campsite as well as a picnic table and fire ring.
 All campsites have an electrical hook-up.
-The primitive camping area 35 walk-in sites and 35 sites for small campers.
-Outhouses are available as well as sinks with running water.
+The primitive camping area 3 has 5 walk-in sites and 35 sites for small campers.
+Outhouses are available, as well as sinks with running water.

 Nearby state parks

 The following state parks are within 30 mi of Bald Eagle State Park: